Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 • Race: African Americans, especially males, are at greater risk of death from oral cancer.

-• Your dentist may complete an in-office procedure called a brush biopsy.
+• Your dentist may complete a brush biopsy.
 This painless procedure can lead to a preliminary diagnosis.

 • Your dentist may recommend that you see an oral surgeon for a surgical biopsy.
 The results and a definitive diagnosis are typically known and available a couple of weeks later.

-Oral cancers can occur in people who do not use tobacco or have any other known identifiable risk factors.
-This is why it is important to have regular professional checkups that include an oral cancer evaluation.
+Oral cancers can occur in people who do not use tobacco or have any other risk factors.
+This is why it is important to have regular checkups that include an oral cancer evaluation.
 Early detection can make a big difference in the outcome.

-An oral cancer evaluation is an important part of a dental exam during regular dental checkups.
-Your dentist will look over the inside and outside of your mouth to check for lumps or other things that appear abnormal.
+An oral cancer evaluation is an important part of a routine dental exam.
+Your dentist will look over the inside and outside of your mouth to check for lumps or other things that look abnormal.
 They will also examine your neck and throat.
 If your dentist finds something suspicious, they may refer you to an oral surgeon for further testing, diagnosis or treatment.

 Note: The information in this document is not meant to replace the advice of your dentist or another licensed healthcare professional.
 Talk to your dentist for any specific dental advice.